saurabhmhatre45/TIC-TAC-TOE/README.md

 ### Fonts

-[Nunito](https://fonts.googleapis.com/css2?family=Poppins:wght@300;500;700&display=swap) - this font is used for everything because it looks good in titles and the 'X' and 'O' in the game
+['Poppins', sans-serif;](https://fonts.googleapis.com/css2?family=Poppins:wght@300;500;700&display=swap) - this font is used for everything because it looks good in titles and the 'X' and 'O' in the game

 ### Color Scheme